Mariana-Tek/engineering-ladder/makers/engineer_i.md

 - Review your teammates' PRs and provide constructive feedback.
 - When you're stuck on a problem, seek guidance rather than answers from other engineers.
 - Thinking critically during grooming; speak up when you notice conflicting requirements, unanswered questions, and underlying assumptions that may cause problems during implementation or release.
-- Help grow the engineering team by referring your talented friends and getting involved in the tech community.

 [Example Behaviors](/README.md#example-behaviors):
 - Gave a shout-out to a colleague in a team meeting